Bin-Cao/XQueryer/match/README.md

   Contains diffraction and structure data of **strictly matched** RRUFF entries.
 Identified structures share the same elements and lattice constants.

 * `relaxed`:
   Contains diffraction and structure data of **relaxed matched** RRUFF entries.
-Identified structures may have different elements but share the same lattice constants.
+Identified structures have different elements but share the same lattice constants.

 * `MP_data`:
   Contains diffraction and structure data of MP entries.